 Measures to reduce the adverse characteristics of waste discharges to streams with aquatic life beneficial uses, such as pollutant and flow control measures.

-Measures to correct physical impairments of Biological Objectives in streams, including in-stream enforcement or restoration activities.
+Measures to correct physical impairments of the Stream Biological Objective in streams, including in-stream enforcement or restoration activities.

 Economic considerations for amending the Basin Plan are not limited to considerations regarding compliance with the amendment.
 Economic considerations also include considerations of the value of aquatic and aquatic-dependent wildlife beneficial uses associated with the amendment.